 This refers to sealing up the asbestos-containing materials with a binding substance like paint.
 However, encapsulation can be challenging, particularly because there is a risk of releasing small popcorn particles into the air.
 That is why encapsulation should only be done by a trained asbestos abatement professional.

 We have helped many asbestos victims secure compensation for medical expenses and other damages.
-We have the resources and legal knowledge to manage every step of the legal process, as we pursue full compensation for your losses.
+Our firm has the resources, experience and extensive knowledge of the law to manage every step of the complex legal process for you.
+We are prepared to seek full and fair compensation for your losses.

-Our services come with no financial risk – we do not charge upfront fees or fees while working on your case.
+Our services come at no financial risk to you.
+We do not charge upfront costs or other fees while working on your case.

-You can set up a free consultation today to learn more about your possible legal options.
+Getting started is as easy as calling to request a free consultation.
+Call our trusted law firm today to learn more about your possible legal options.